r0bis/ukEUvote/readme.rst

 Latest news:
 ~~~~~~~~~~~~
 * **Thursday afternoon** signatures still coming in at rate about 1.2 K per hour; more than 10 K signatures today.
 Please do not pay attention to some ``0-s in signature count in last 5 hours`` - I had to take my computer offline for some time.
 It has now restarted data collection and the graph remains correct - for the couple of hours I did not have data, the line is interpolated.
-* Thursday morning - activity predictably down.
-It is intersting to note as per Greg Jefferis analysis (see link below) - there is much lower than expected activity from Scotland and Northern Ireland.
+* Thursday morning - activity predictably down overnight.
+Also: it is interesting to note as per Greg Jefferis analysis (see link below) - there is much lower than expected activity from **Scotland** and **Northern Ireland**.
 * Wednesday night - about **50 K** signatures accumulated today.
 * I came across proper analysis of the petition data - definitely well worth looking at: `http://rpubs.com/jefferis/EURef2Petition <http://rpubs.com/jefferis/EURef2Petition>`_.
 By @gsxej - Greg Jefferis on twitter.
 * **Wednesday morning:** activity starts picking up again as people wake up.
 It changes from a couple of hundred per hour at night to over 2.5 K per hour by 9 AM.
 Maybe I should add average numbers per day, or daily activity graphs to see if they are similar every day.